Mary Jean Simpson: Dean of Women at University of Vermont

 Mary Jean Simpson became the Dean of Women at the University of Vermont (UVM) in 1937.
 While there, she recruited students for the school's first nursing program and established a scholarship program for returning veterans.
 Simpson wrote letters to the parents of the daughters who were entering the university.
 These letters showed the high standards she had set for women students at UVM.
 The letters said women "should not let her work pile up, nor sacrifice regular study hours to pleasant social demands, nor give more time than she can afford to ‘dates,’ sports, or other extra-curricular activities."
 Thirteen years after becoming the Dean of Women at the University of Vermont, a women’s dormitory was named Simpson Hall in her honor.
 She retired as Dean of Women in 1954.
 The university presents the Mary Jean Simpson Award to a female student every year at graduation.
 The award goes to a woman who best exemplifies Mary Jean Simpsons character, leadership and scholarship.

 Retirement

 When Simpson retired in 1954, she got involved in new responsibilities including the Vermont Board of Managers of the National Council of Church Women, the Vermont Council on Adult Education, Secretary of the Board of Trustees of Vermont Colleges, Chairman of the State Commission on Alcohol Education, Steering Committee Chairman of the Vermont legislative Council and the Citizens Advisory Committee to National Prohibition and Parole Survey.
 She also worked to promote the Japan International Christian University.

 Death

-Mary Jean Simpson passed away in 1977 at the age of 89 in East Craftsbury, Vermont.
+Mary Jean Simpson died in 1977 at the age of 89 in East Craftsbury, Vermont.
 She was an accomplished scholar and a public servant.